arlonproj/arlon/docs/installation.md

 It makes the following assumptions while installing `arlon`:

 - For ArgoCD:
-    - If `argocd` is present, it is present the in namespace `argocd` and the `admin` password is the same as in `argocd-initial-admin-secret` ConfigMap.
+    - If ArgoCD is present, it is present the in namespace `argocd` and the `admin` password is the same as in `argocd-initial-admin-secret` ConfigMap.

 - For Arlon:
     - assuming that the existence of `arlon` namespace means Arlon controller exists.

 To install Arlon controller using the init command these pre-requisites need to be met: